nf-core/actions-runners/README.md

 Steps:

-1. Use `ubuntu` latest for EC2 instance, boot up machine with sufficient local storage (256GB is enough)
+1. Use `ubuntu` latest for EC2 instance, boot up machine with sufficient local storage (64GB is enough).
+We use a `m4.large`(4CPUS, 16GB memory, with additional storage bump to 64GB SSD storage).

-2. Start machine, log in as standard user
+2. Start machine, log in as standard user (e.g. `ubuntu`), clone this repository to your home and use it from there: `git clone https://github.com/nf-core/actions-runners`

 3. Install required software and set up groups using the [`install_ec2.sh` script](install_ec.sh).